d-morrison/IntroStatActivities/05-Exam1-Review.Rmd

 \newpage

-8. Use the Exam 1 Review `R` script file to find the appropriate summary statistic and graphical display of the data to assess the following research question: "Do Islanders that weigh more tend to have lower respiratory rates?"
+8. Use the Exam 1 Review `R` script file to find the appropriate summary statistic and graphical display of the data to assess the following research question: "Do Islanders who are heavier tend to take more breathes per minute?"

 \rgi Explanatory Variable: